 After you retire, you’ll likely face a number of challenges, and having your finances squared away can help ease your mind.
-Here are some steps to take today to help give yourself a solid financial future.
+Here are some steps to consider taking today to help give yourself a solid financial future.

 Estimate your income floor

 The key to funding your expenses is to determine your "income floor."
 That’s the minimum guaranteed income you’ll need to cover your most basic expenses.
-Then, find a way to always keep that amount of income available.
-You won’t worry about running out of money, no matter how long you live.
+Then, if you find a way to always keep that amount of income available, you won’t worry about running out of money, no matter how long you live.

 How to determine your income floor: